matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Work

-Below are the individual projects that I completed:
+Below are the individual projects that I completed.
+Despite banging my head against the keyboard for countless hours, I'm proud to be able to say that the hard work paid off and I didn't receive any 2's throughout module 1.

 #### Sorting Suite

 * [GitHub URL](https://github.com/thew88/Sorting-Suite)
 * [Original Assignment](https://github.com/turingschool/sorting-suite)

 The sorting-suite was a fun, but difficult first project for Echo.
-However, I think it really helped to galvanize the Echo group early on.
-Most of the class came in on Saturday to meet with Josh and figure out what the hell we were doing, and I that seemd to set the pace for the rest of the module.
+However, I do think it really helped to galvanize the Echo group early on.
+Most of the class came in on Saturday to meet with Josh and figure out what we were doing, and that seemed to set the pace for the rest of the module.

 Assessed By: Josh
-##### Overall Score: 3
+Overall Score: 3

 ##### Functional Expectations: 3